Amadeus

 • wait again.

 Waiting is typically the longest part of the entire procedure.
 And, in the flight booking integration, the majority of issues and comments fall on the interval between booking and ticketing.
-In the Self-Service subscription, this part is covered by an authorized consolidator, so the validation period lasts much less time (no more than three days, according to the Amadeus official website.)
+In the Self-Service subscription, this part is covered by an authorized consolidator, so the validation period lasts much less time.

 The good news for enterprise clients interested in flight booking is that once you’ve implemented the main workflow from search to ticketing, adding other features — like seat maps — will be relatively fast.